Menu

 Retired cranberry bogs now transitioning into wetlands and marsh.
 Mostly open space with some pine, oak, hemlock and birch trees.
 Watch for red winged blackbirds in the marsh areas.
 There are two small ponds on the property as well.

-This property, along with Wright Reservoir nearby (at the Williams Preserve) is among the headwaters of the Green Harbor River, which twists and turns through Marshfield via a large cranberry bog complex, the Green Harbor Golf Club, the Daniel Webster Wildlife Sanctuary, property owned by the Marshfield Municipal Airport, and Peter Igo Park.
-Just downstream of the Dyke Road bridge (and dike) it flows into the Atlantic Ocean at Green Harbor.
+This property, along with Wright Reservoir nearby (at the Williams Preserve) is a headwater to the Green Harbor River, which twists and turns through Marshfield via a large cranberry bog complex, the Green Harbor Golf Club, the Daniel Webster Wildlife Sanctuary, property owned by the Marshfield Municipal Airport, and Peter Igo Park.
+Just downstream of the Dyke Road bridge (and dike), it flows into the Atlantic Ocean at Green Harbor.

 Crowell Conservation Area, 225 Lincoln St, Duxbury, MA 02332, USA